-In contrast,the interpretation of the impact of the number of agents is not straightforward.
-On one hand, the effect is generally positive for models without an internal state.
+In contrast, the impact of the number of agents is not straightforward.
+On one hand, the effect is generally positive for models without internal states.
 First, the average performance improved significantly when the number of agents increased from one (Model A) to multiple (Models C and F).
-Second, when comparing the three-agent model (Model C) to the five-agent model (Model F), increasing the number of agents significantly reduced the variance, although the average scores remained unchanged.
+Second, when comparing the three-agent model (Model C) to the five-agent model (Model F), increasing the number of agents significantly reduced the variance in scores, although the average scores remained unchanged.
 The larger variance in scores with three agents may partly stem from the stricter majority requirement for consensus, where the opinion of a single agent can heavily influence the results.

-On the other hand, when the agents have an internal state, the single agent model (Model B) outperformed almost all multiple-agent models both with and without an internal state (Models C, D, E, F, and G) except for Model H. It also recorded the smallest variance across all models.
+On the other hand, when the agents have an internal state, the single-agent model (Model B) outperformed almost all multi-agent models both with and without internal states (Models C, D, E, F, and G) except for Model H. It also recorded the smallest variance across all models.
 This highlights the strong capability of the internal state module in deriving comprehensive and coherent ideas, even when acting alone.
 However, its superior performance compared to some multi-agent models with internal states may also be attributed to the stricter majority requirement.
-In particular, the larger variance observed in the scores with three agents suggests this.
+The larger variance observed in the three-agent models suggests this.

-The highest average score among all models was recorded by the case with five heterogeneous agents with an internal state (Model H).
+The highest average score among all models was recorded by the case with five heterogeneous agents with internal states (Model H).
 Increasing the number of agents from 3 to 5 slightly relaxed the consensus requirement, allowing a broader range of opinions to emerge from more diverse agents, which were then refined and shared through collective reasoning.
-The positive effects of the number and diversity of agents are consistent with the results of some prior studies on LLM-MAAS (\cite{du2023improvingfactualityreasoninglanguage, chan2023chatevalbetterllmbasedevaluators}).
-Below is an example of part of agents' statement in the multiple-agent model with an internal state (Model H).
+The positive effects of the number and diversity of agents are consistent with the results of some prior studies on LLM-MAAS (\cite{chan2023chateval, chen2025multiagentconsensus, du2023}).
+Below is an example of part of agents' statements in the five heterogeneous agent model with internal states (Model H).

-\texttt{Agent\_1: ...
-First, retaining the electric motor is crucial, but shifting the focus from blades to a \textit{ducted design with specialized nozzles} could minimize safety risks and maintenance. ...
-This means adopting a circular or linear duct system to channel airflow, creating efficient fluid movement pathways.
-The key is to enhance the fan's ability to draw in and expel air smoothly using controlled high-speed airflow, perhaps with adjustable nozzles or diffusers that modify air velocity and direction. ...}